Joe Rogan and the Catholic Church

 Joe Rogan, published Dec 19, 2017

 Priests dressed like that long before wizards did.
-Wizards are depicted in long robes to mimic religion rather than the other way around.
-The Levites in the Old Testament distinguished themselves in the way they dressed, this is the origins of the priesthood.
+Wizards are depicted in long robes to mimic religion rather than the vice versa.
+The oldest version we could find of a wizard in a robe and hat was around 1200 A.D. which is 1200 years after the Christian priesthood.
+The Levites in the Old Testament distinguished themselves in the way they dressed 1500 years before Christ.
+This is the origins of the priesthood.

 The "Chair of Peter" is not gold, it is wood.
 It is, however, very special.
 It was was a gift from Roman Emperor to Pope John VIII in 875.
 We would like Joe to articulate "why this is a problem".
 If he means that a throne indicates authority.
 Yes, the pope has authority to make important decisions on behalf of the Church.
 This role was pronounced by our founder, Jesus (Mat 16:18, Jn 21:15-17).
 We have a separate article about why Catholics have a Pope.